JASPER THE BEAR

 “The first time I ever set eyes on him the bear was nailing a “No Hunting” sign to a tree.”
 James Simpkins.
 “How I was trapped by Jasper the bear for Maclean’s Magazine.”
 Maclean’s, 6 July 1963: 15.

 “Jasper” was conceived in response to Maclean editor Jerry Anglin’s request that Simpkins “…develop an animal character that would be distinctively Canadian …”.
 However, he didn’t want any “Bertie The Beaver” cartoons.
-The character was initially a polar bear, but Jerry suggested its wry sense of humour was more suited to that of a friendly black bear.
+The character was initially a polar bear, but Jerry suggested its sense of humour was more suited to that of a friendly black bear.
 He also gave the character its name.
 As can be seen “Jasper” was much shaggier and behaved more like a bear in the early issues of Maclean’s.
 As time passed he became much sleeker and behaved more human.
 Although “Jasper” does not talk to humans, he does talk to other animals and he understands human speech.
 Simpkins always pictured him as a brown bear, but printing considerations at Maclean’s made “Jasper” black.
-It was only when he was also portrayed in a strip that he finally appeared in the colour that Simpkins wanted.
+It was only when he was also portrayed in the strip that he finally appeared in the colour that Simpkins wanted.

 In 1962 Jasper was adopted as a mascot by Jasper National Park in Alberta.
-James designed a “Jasper” with a tartan cap and scarf for the Jasper Curling Club.
-This designed was emblazoned on their sweaters.
-He appeared in effigy in all gala town functions. ”Jasper” spanking a tourist appeared on a park poster warning against feeding bears.
+James also designed a “Jasper” with a tartan cap and scarf for the Jasper Curling Club.
+This design was emblazoned on their sweaters.
+He appeared in effigy in all gala town functions.”
+Jasper” spanking a tourist appeared on a park poster warning against feeding bears.
 A statue was erected outside the train station.
 In 2004 it was moved to Patricia Street because of vandalism.
 Later it was transferred to the Jasper Sky Tram location where it remains today.
 A new statue of Jasper has been erected on Connaught Ave. just north of the tourism centre in downtown Jasper.
 In 2005, in celebration of Alberta’s centennial, a “Jasper the Bear” coin was issued.
+The Canadian Community Newspapers Association created a Jasper Award for the best cartoon sometime prior to 1977.

 A few examples of the large array of “Jasper” merchandise including, buttons, decals, figurines, glasses, greeting cards, mugs, pillows, plaques rugs are shown below.